 Additionally, our dedicated in-house recruitment team can find, hire, and onboard your new employees in Algeria, as well as manage any ongoing HR and compliance administration.
 Our dedicated team will provide everything you need to expand into Algeria as efficiently as possible and could drastically cut your expansion costs.

 Horizons enables your business to expand its operations into Algeria, without setting up a legal subsidiary.

 While it is technically possible to enter into a verbal contract in Algeria, we strongly recommend producing a formal written employment contract when hiring your workforce.
 The local language of Arabic should be used, and any references to money should be in the Algerian dinar.
 The contracts should include any relevant details of the employment agreement, such as compensation, vacation allowance, and more.

-Normal working hours in Algeria 40 hours from Saturday to Wednesday, with Thursday and Friday as days of rest.
+Normal working hours in Algeria 40 hours from Sunday to Thursday, with Friday and Saturday as days of rest.
 If employees work over their normal hours by at least 20%, then they are entitled to 150% of normal pay.

 Berber New Year

 Eid al-Fitr Holiday

 Employees in Algeria generally accumulate 2.5 days of paid vacation leave per month of work, up to 30 days per year.

 Employers in Algeria usually need to pay employees who are absent from work starting from their first day of leave.
 Up to 15 days are paid at 50% of normal salary, then at 100% for longer sicknesses or those requiring hospitalization.

 👶 Parental leave in Algeria